urbanxtreme/SIRIUS/README.md

-# SIRIUS
-*Explore the Cosmos: Discover, Engage, and Experience the Wonders of the Universe through JWST!*
+# SIRIUS: *Explore the Cosmos: Discover, Engage, and Experience the Wonders of the Universe through JWST!*